marieqg/medium-linkedIn-sign-in/README.md

 [![LinkedInArticle](https://miro.medium.com/max/1400/1*Cm2s5fBnU_BqOFDlNMuagQ.jpeg)](https://medium.com/javascript-in-plain-english/how-to-implement-linkedin-sign-in-with-next-js-3f00e7dee310)

 This is a tutorial to help you realise a LinkedIn OAuth with Next.js.
-The details of this article can be find [here](https://medium.com/javascript-in-plain-english/how-to-implement-linkedin-sign-in-with-next-js-3f00e7dee310).
+You can read the all article related to this repository [here](https://medium.com/javascript-in-plain-english/how-to-implement-linkedin-sign-in-with-next-js-3f00e7dee310).

 ## Getting Started with the project